Introduction to QCD: Hadronisation and Soft Hadron-Hadron Physics

-We here give a very brief overview of the main aspects of soft QCD that are relevant for hadron-hadron collisions, such as hadronization, minimum-bias and soft-inclusive physics, and the so-called underlying event.
+We here give a very brief overview of the main aspects of soft QCD that are relevant for hadron-hadron collisions, such as hadronisation, minimum-bias and soft-inclusive physics, and the so-called underlying event.
 This will be kept at a pedestrian level and is largely based on the reviews in \cite{pdg2012,Buckley:2011ms,Skands:2011pf}.

-In the context of event generators, \emph{hadronization} denotes the process by which a set of colored partons (\emph{after} showering) is transformed into a set of color-singlet \emph{primary} hadrons, which may then subsequently decay further.
-This non-perturbative transition takes place at the \emph{hadronization scale} $Q_{\mathrm{had}}$, which by construction is identical to the infrared cutoff of the parton shower.
+In the context of event generators, \emph{hadronisation} denotes the process by which a set of coloured partons (\emph{after} showering) is transformed into a set of colour-singlet \emph{primary} hadrons, which may then subsequently decay further.
+This non-perturbative transition takes place at the \emph{hadronisation scale} $Q_{\mathrm{had}}$, which by construction is identical to the infrared cutoff of the parton shower.
 In the absence of a first-principles solution to the relevant dynamics, event generators use QCD-inspired phenomenological models to describe this transition.

-The problem can be stated as follows: given a set of partons resolved at a scale of $Q_\mathrm{had}\sim$ 1 GeV, we need a ``mapping'' from this set onto a set of on-shell color-singlet (i.e., confined) hadronic states.
+The problem can be stated as follows: given a set of partons resolved at a scale of $Q_\mathrm{had}\sim$ 1 GeV, we need a ``mapping'' from this set onto a set of on-shell colour-singlet (i.e., confined) hadronic states.
 MC models do this in three steps: \begin{enumerate} \item Map the partonic system onto a continuum of high-mass hadronic states (called ``strings'' or ``clusters''). \item Iteratively map strings/clusters onto discrete set of primary hadrons (via string breaks / cluster splittings / cluster decays). \item Sequential decays into secondaries ($\rho \to \pi\pi$, $\Lambda\to n \pi$, $\pi^0 \to \gamma\gamma$, ...). \end{enumerate} The physics governing this mapping is non-perturbative.
 However, we do have some knowledge of the properties that such a solution must have.
 For instance, Poincar\'e invariance, unitarity, and causality are all concepts that apply beyond perturbation theory.
 In addition, lattice QCD provides us a means of making explicit quantitative studies in a genuinely non-perturbative setting (albeit only of certain questions).